Emmas0813/Class-Projects/README.md

 Main.java : Implemented a GUI that allows users to interact with various models of blocks and their properties.
 Used JavaFX and JFreeChart.
 # C# Scripts - Completed during Summer 2023 for VR Project
 I am attaching a few C# scripts that I used in my VR project.
 I utilized Unity software and attached these scripts to game objects for custom behaviors.
-Documentation is not provided as they are very short and simple scripts!
+Documentation is not provided as they are pretty short and simple scripts!